diamondio/better-queue/README.md

 - `filo` - If true, tasks will be completed in a first in, last out order.
 Defaults to `false`.
 - `batchSize` - The number of tasks (at most) that can be processed at once.
 Defaults to `1`.
 - `concurrent` - Number of workers that can be running at any given time.
 Defaults to `1`.
-- `processDelay` - Number of milliseconds to delay before starting to popping items off the queue.
+- `batchDelay` - Number of milliseconds to delay before starting to popping items off the queue.
 Defaults to `0`.
 - `maxTimeout` - Number of milliseconds before a task is considered timed out.
 Defaults to `Infinity`.
-- `idleTimeout` - Number of milliseconds to delay before processing the next batch of items.
+- `afterProcessDelay` - Number of milliseconds to delay before processing the next batch of items.
 Defaults to `1`.
 - `maxRetries` - Maximum number of attempts to retry on a failed task.
 Defaults to `0`.
+- `storeMaxRetries` - Maximum number of attempts before giving up on the store.
+Defaults to `Infinity`.
+- `storeRetryTimeout` - Number of milliseconds to delay before trying to connect to the store again.
+Defaults to `1000`.
 - `store` - Represents the options for the initial store.
 Can be an object containing `{ type: storeType, ... options ... }`, or the store instance itself.

 #### Methods on Queue